evhub/coconut/DOCS.md

 data <name>(<args>) [from <inherits>]:
     <body>
 ```
 `<name>` is the name of the new data type, `<args>` are the arguments to its constructor as well as the names of its attributes, `<body>` contains the data type's methods, and `<inherits>` optionally contains any desired base classes.

-Coconut also supports an extended version where `<args>` can contain a starred argument to collect extra parameters.
+Coconut allows data fields in `<args>` to have defaults attached to them, and supports a starred parameter at the end to collect extra arguments.

 Writing constructors for `data` types must be done using the `__new__` method instead of the `__init__` method.
 For helping to easily write `__new__` methods, Coconut provides the [datamaker](#datamaker) built-in.